Public Service Health Care Plan FAQ’S

-You can find related information on the TBS Public Service Health Care Plan page on the TBS web site or directly on the plan member booklet "Public Service Health Care Plan - Benefits Coverage and Plan Provisions" available on the Sun Life site and on the Public Service Pension and Benefits Web Portal.
+You can find related information on the TBS Public Service Health Care Plan page on the TBS web site, directly in the plan member booklet "Public Service Health Care Plan - Benefits Coverage and Plan Provisions" available on the Sun Life site and on the Public Service Pension and Benefits Web Portal.

 The PSHCP is a voluntary plan for employees who are appointed for more than 6 months.
 It is available to full time and part time eligible employees.
 Applications must be completed and submitted either electronically using the secure online Public Service Health Care Plan Web Application on the Compensation Web Applications (CWA) or, by paperto your departmental Compensation.
 Members can also apply to cover eligible dependants.

 On joining, if elected to receive one, plan members receive a benefit card showing their certificate number and the level of coverage they have chosen.
 A plan member can also print a benefit card directly from the Sun Life Plan Member Services Web site.

-Once you have applied to be a Plan member, the Government as your employer pays the full cost of your Extended Health Care Benefit and Level I of your Hospital Benefit.
+Once you have applied to be a Plan member, the Government as your employer pays the full cost of your Extended Health Care Benefit, i.e., Hospital Level I coverage.

-Please also refer to the question What happens to my PSHCP coverage when I go on Leave Without Pay.
+Please also refer to the question What happens to my PSHCP coverage when I go on Leave Without Pay?

 As a plan member, you can apply for coverage for the person to whom you are legally married.
 Alternatively, you may apply for coverage for the person with whom you have lived for a continuous period of at least one year, whom you have publicly represented as your spouse and with whom you continue to live as if that person were your spouse.

-You may apply for coverage for your dependant child or the dependant child of your spouse.
+You may also cover any of your or your spouse’s eligible dependant children.
 To be eligible as a dependant child, the person must be unmarried and either under the age of 21 or be under the age of 25 and a full time student.
-A child who is dependent upon you for support because he or she is incapable of engaging in sustainable employment by reason of mental or physical impairment may also be covered under certain circumstances, as set out in the PSHCP Directive.
+A child who is dependent upon you for support because he or she is incapable of engaging in sustainable employment by reason of mental or physical impairment may also be covered under certain circumstances, as set out in the Public Service Health Care Plan Directive.

-IMPORTANT: There are time limits for applying for coverage of new dependants.
-Refer to the PSHCP Directive for details.
+Important: There are time limits for applying for coverage of new dependants.
+Refer to the Public Service Health Care Plan Directive for details.

 Generally speaking, you can continue to be covered under the PSHCP when on leave without pay.
 However, depending upon the length of your leave and the type of leave, you may be required to pay the full cost of your coverage (i.e. the employer and employee monthly contributions combined).

 The PSHCP covers members and their dependants for up to $500,000 (Canadian) in eligible medical expenses incurred as a result of an emergency while traveling on vacation or business.

 Eligible expenses are described in the Public Service Health Care Plan Directive and the Benefits Coverage and Provisions Booklet available on the Sun Life site.
 They include charges for hospital accommodation and the services of a physician.
-They can also include reasonable costs for medical evacuation, family assistance for travel, meals and childcare, for example.
+They can also include reasonable costs for medical evacuation, family assistance for travel, meals and childcare.